Excellent Pairings for Dinner and a Show

 Pick a seat.
 Any seat.
 No matter which audience you find yourself in, you’ll realize that Buffalo’s stage presence is electric.
-Home to 22 professional theatre companies and the Grammy-award winning Buffalo Philharmonic Orchestra, your options for an evening of live entertainment range from Broadway musicals to avant-garde dramas.
+Home to more than 20 professional theatre companies and the Grammy-award winning Buffalo Philharmonic Orchestra, your options for an evening of live entertainment range from Broadway musicals to avant-garde dramas.
 Immerse yourself in Buffalo’s theater scene.
 It’s worthy of a standing ovation.

 Shea’s: Prepare to be wowed as you step foot inside the grandeur of this Tiffany-designed theater.
 The best shows of Broadway all make a stop in Buffalo and so should you.

-Buffalo Proper: Test your bartender’s mixology skills by ordering one of their signature Pre-Prohibition cocktails followed by any of the small or large plate items off their seasonally-inspired menu.
+Marble + Rye: Test your bartender’s mixology skills by ordering one of their signature cocktails followed by any of the small or large plate items off of their seasonal, local-focused menu.

 Kavinoky: This 250-seat Victorian style theatre has been delighting audiences with its locally-produced performances for almost 40 years.

-Roost: Chef Martin Danilowicz brings his locally-renowned flare to a whole new setting on Buffalo’s west side.
+Roost: Chef Martin Danilowicz brings his locally-renowned flare an ever-changing menu on Buffalo’s west side.
 Make a reservation for dinner or Sunday brunch.

 BPO: Consider it “music to your ears” to experience the classical sounds of the Buffalo Philharmonic Orchestra inside the acoustically perfect Kleinhans Music Hall.

-Henry’s: Why venture far?
-Henry’s, located in the beautifully appointed lower level of Kleinhans, serves up palette-pleasing entrees before all pops and classics concerts.
+Marcato by SEAR: Why venture far?
+Marcato by SEAR, located in the beautifully appointed lower level of Kleinhans, serves up palette-pleasing entrees before all pops and classics concerts.

 MusicalFare: This intimate playhouse welcomes theater-goers looking for an evening of toe-tapping delight and introduces you to original musicals and new twists on old classics.